ben-denham/labtech/docs/tutorial.md

 ### Providing large objects as context

-Sometimes we want to pass large, unchanging objects to our tasks, but don't want to be restricted to loading them in a dependent task.
-For example, it would be convenient to load a collection of datasets outside of any tasks, allowing us to inspect these datasets before and after the tasks have been run:
+Sometimes we want to pass large, unchanging objects to our tasks, but don't want to be forced to load them in a dependent task.
+For example, it would be convenient to load a collection of datasets (on which to run our experiments) outside of any task, allowing us to inspect these datasets before and after the tasks have been run:

 ``` {.python .code}
 iris_X, iris_y = datasets.load_iris(return_X_y=True)